 You'll spend a full day at the horse racing festival to watch yak racing and traditional Tibetan fashion shows.

-You'll fly back to Xining (MU 2093, 08:55 - 10:10AM) and board the train to Zhangye ( D2747, 13:18 - 15:14).
-Upon arrival at Zhangye, you'll be picked up at the train station and driven to see the Zhangye Danxia Landform, a stunning mass of rainbow colored rock, often said to be the most beautiful landform in all of China Then an overnight stay in Zhangye.
+You'll fly back to Xining (MU2093, 08:55 - 10:10) and board the train to Zhangye (D2747, 13:18 - 15:14).
+Upon arrival at Zhangye, you'll be picked up at the train station and driven to see the Zhangye Danxia Landform, a stunning mass of rainbow-colored rock often said to be the most beautiful landform in all of China Then an overnight stay in Zhangye.

 In the morning you'll visit the Giant Buddha Temple in Zhangye, where you'll witness some of the most intriguing ancient artwork on the China Silk Road, including the Giant Buddha itself, lying inside the temple at 34.5 meters (about 113 feet) long and 7.5 meters (about 25 feet) wide.
-You'll then take about a 2.5 hour drive to Jiayuguan, the city that houses the western end of The Great Wall of China.
-From there you'll visit Jiayuguan Pass- the first pass at the west end of the Great Wall of China and a key point on the China Silk Road, this defense station is still complete with ramparts, turrets and eaves.
+You'll then take about a 2.5-hour drive to Jiayuguan, the city that houses the western end of The Great Wall of China.
+From there you'll visit Jiayuguan Pass- the first pass at the west end of the Great Wall of China and a key point on the China Silk Road, this defense station is still complete with ramparts, turrets, and eaves.
 If time permits, you may also visit the Overhanging Great Wall, called the Xuanbi Great Wall in Chinese- a place with one of the most spectacular views along the Great Wall, and a lesson in the tactical ingenuity of ancient Chinese builders.
-After the tour is an overnight stay in Jiayuguan.

 In the morning. you'll visit the Mogao Grottoes, also known as the Caves of a Thousand Buddhas.
 This includes a visit to the Dunhuang Grotto protection and Exhibition center, where you can learn about the rich history of this awe inspiring network of 492 temples along the China Silk Road.
 Then on to explore the Echoing Sand Mountains, named for the musical sounds heard when even a light wind blows through the dunes; and the crystal clear Crescent Lake, named for the half-moon shape the lake forms around the south side of Dunhuang City.